Taurean Prince NBA Preview vs. the Trail Blazers

-Taurean Prince and the rest of the Los Angeles Lakers will be facing off versus the Portland Trail Blazers on Sunday at 10:00 PM ET.
+The Los Angeles Lakers, Taurean Prince included, square off versus the Portland Trail Blazers on Friday at 10:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.